What does Investing really mean?

 Investing is taking a calculated risk and a decent return that helps us reach financial freedom.
 And, in this process, an investor chooses to be a certain kind for it is in our very nature to lean towards one that satisfies our interest.
 Either by our risk appetite, time horizon, knowledge level, and interest to learn new concepts.

-An investor brackets himself into either of the below mentioned three (3) categories.
+An investor brackets himself into either of the below-mentioned three (3) categories.
 The three major types of investors are;

 As the word suggests, active investing demands an investor to be more active in his portfolio management.
 He/she must be a qualified financial analyst (or knowledgeable enough) to handle the market condition and invest accordingly.
-He/she is a professional investor, must look into quantitative and qualitative aspects of the company, sector, economic conditions, and other aspects before investing.
+He/she is a professional investor, who must look into quantitative and qualitative aspects of the company, sector, economic conditions, and other aspects before investing.

 Passive investing is usually a subtle way of investing.
 Here the investor tends to spread out his/her portfolio into various mutual funds and index funds to avoid active participation whilst creating optimum wealth by letting professionals (Active-Investors) handle his/her portfolio for a marginal fee.

 A combination of Active and Passive investing.
-Here, you’ll not only invest by yourselves but also take assistance from Mutual Fund, ETFs, and such other passive investing asset vehicles for wealth creation.
+Here, you’ll not only invest by yourselves but also take assistance from Mutual Fund, ETFs, and other passive investing asset vehicles for wealth creation.
 This mode of investing is taking real interest amongst the Millennials and the next generations.

 A safe mode of investing wherein, we’ll get to learn throughout the way in the process.
 And, with relatively minimal risk for a segment of your portfolio is being handled by professionals via Mutual funds, various ETFs, etc.